-TVRA 7710X Media Studies Seminar 45 hours; 3 credits Current topics in electronic media.
+TVRA 7710X Media Studies Seminar 45 hours: 3 credits Current topics in electronic media.
 Emphasizes both entertainment industry and critical/cultural perspective.
-To be taken in student's final semester.
-Prerequisite: Television and Radio 7701 $\times$ [701 $\times$ ] and permission of the deputy chairperson.
-TVRA 7712X The Digital Media Environment 45 hours; 3 credits Examination of the relationship between digital media and society within the contexts of social and cultural theory.
+To be taken in student's final Prerequisite: Television and Radio 7701X [701X] and permission of the deputy chairperson.
+TVRA 7712X The Digital Media Environment 45 hours: 3 credits Examination of the relationship between digital media and society within the contexts of social and cultural theory.
 Emphasis on perspectives of cultural studies and media ecology.
 Analysis of changes in industry, audience, content, everyday practices and consciousness.
 Prerequisite or corequisite: Television and Radio 7701X or permission of the graduate deputy chairperson.
 TVRA 7713X Media and Communication History and Regulation 45 hours lecture; 3 credits In-depth industrial and cultural historical overview of the development of electronic mass communication.
-Historical and legal approaches and methods.
-Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
+Historical and legal approaches and Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
 TVRA 7714X Critical Analysis of Media 45 hours; 3 credits Textual and analytical approaches the scholarly study of media.
 Survey of the most significant Marxist, structuralist, semiotic and formalist readings of media over the past one hundred years.
 Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
 TVRA 7715X Media Reception: Processes and Practices 45 hours; 3 credits Introduction to sociological, ethnographic, psychoanalytic, cognitive, and critical theories used to understand media audiences and processes of reception.
 Historical development of the various approaches; audience response; construction of the mass audience and subcultures; fan production.
 Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7728X Global Media 45 hours; 3 credits The globalization of television and radio; implications of transnational satellite communication; problems and opportunities in international coproduction; changing patterns in distribution to a global market.
-Analysis of program genres and styles in the context of language, culture, and developmental differences.
-(Not open to students who have completed Television and Radio 7960X [796X], "Special Problems in World Television.")
-Prerequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7797X Special Topic in Mass Media 45 hours; 3 credits Topics vary from term to term.
-Students may take this course twice but may not repeat a topic.
-Prerequisite: Television and Radio 7701X [701X].

-Planning and Management TVRA 7722X Seminar in Television and Radio Program Development and Audience Analysis 45 hours; 3 credits Process of television and radio program development.
+TVRA 7716X Seminar in Media Literacy 45 hours; 3 credits Historical development and current practices of the media literacy movement nationally and internationally; principles of media literacy.
+Students will engage with leaders and practitioners of media literacy, and will construct projects around media literacy needs and issues in the community.
+Prerequisite: TVRA 7701X TVRA 7722X Seminar in Television and Radio Program Development and Audience Analysis 45 hours; 3 credits Process of television and radio program development.
 Conceiving and pitching a program idea; understanding genre cycles; determining windows of distribution; methods of measuring audiences; types of data collection and reporting; use of demographic data to make programming and management decisions.
 Prerequisite or corequisite: Television and Radio 7701X [701X]; or permission of the deputy chairperson.
-TVRA 7725X Television and Radio Management Theory and Practice 45 hours; 3 credits Theories of management of electronic mass media communication; industry structure, management styles and practices; finance and budgeting systems; human resource management; negotiation strategies.
+TVRA 7725X Television and Radio Management Theory and Practice 45 hours: 3 credits Theories of management of electronic mass media communication; industry structure, management styles and practices; finance and budgeting systems; human resource management; negotiation strategies.
 Prerequisite: Television and Radio 7701X [701X].